saurabh-singh-rajput/Green-AI-Resources/README.md

 # Green AI Resources

-A curated list of research papers, tools, metrics and best practices for energy-efficient and environmentally sustainable artificial intelligence.
+A curated list of research papers, tools, metrics and best practices for energy-efficient and environmentally sustainable Artificial Intelligence.

 ## Table of Contents